Borman and Sons in context. Brabantine sculpture from 1460-1540

 Programme and timetable can be subject to change.

-Registration for the conference is open.
 Participation to the colloquium and entrance to the M - Museum Leuven is free of charge for all registered attendants and speakers.
 On all conference days, lunch and coffee breaks are included and free of charge for all registered attendants and speakers.

 Tickets for the conference dinner and excursions must be booked and paid separately.
 You will receive an e-mail after registration to the conference with information on how to book tickets for the dinner and the excursion.